merciersj/hello-world-C3/README.md

 ```
 exec:java
 ```

+## Submitting Your Team's Entry ##
+To officially submit your team's final entry, commit your code to the branch you created for your team.
+Please ensure the Junit test passes before submitting.

 ## A Note on JDKs ##
 This project has been designed to run with Java 8.
 Run on another JDK at your own risk :)